Course

 • Privacy controls for access, use and disclosure of health data and information

-Learning Activities
+Learning activities

 In this course, students engage in a variety of learning activities such as lectures, case study analysis, independent research, exercises, training on data classification technology, participant presentations, classroom discussions and guest speakers.

-Means of Assessment
+Means of assessment

-The course evaluation is consistent with the Douglas College Evaluation Policy.
+Assessment will be based on course objectives and will be carried out in accordance with the Douglas College Evaluation Policy.
 An evaluation schedule is presented at the beginning of the course.
-This is a graded course.
-All assignments must be completed to pass the course.

-Learning Outcomes
+Learning outcomes

-At the end of the course, successful learners will be able to:
+Upon successful completion of the course, students will be able to:

-• describe how public and private organizations use health care data to assess costs, quality and patient outcomes;
+• Describe how public and private organizations use health care data to assess costs, quality and patient outcomes;

-Textbook Materials
+Textbook materials

-A list of required and optional textbooks, materials and electronic applications is provided for students at the beginning of each semester.
+Textbooks and materials are to be purchased by students.
+A list of required textbooks and materials is provided for students at the beginning of the semester.

 Requisites